shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 25. **Sync Shipping Address**
 	-Your Company wants to ensure that the shipping address of an Account record is always in sync with the billing address

+26. **Prevent Account Deletion**
+	-Prevent an account from deleting with Trigger, if it has 2 or more contacts.